Riverview at SUNY Delhi

 Coed Townhouses: Eight or ten students wanting to live in a gender-balanced coed townhouse.
 All students in a group applying for the coed option must be planning to attend SUNY Delhi for the entire academic year and must meet all of the requirements to live at Riverview Townhouses.

-Veterinary Science Townhouses: As a carryover from the DuBois LLE, and working in conjunction with the Veterinary Science Program, we are providing the opportunity for returning upperclassmen Vet Science majors to live in a community together.
+Veterinary Science Townhouses: Working in conjunction with the Veterinary Science Program, we are providing the opportunity for returning upperclassmen Vet Science majors to live in a community together.
 There are Peer Mentors (upperclassmen Vet Sci students) living at Riverview Townhouses to aid in students' learning.
 In addition, this includes the opportunity for residents in the Vet Sci designated Townhouses to have a small caged animal if residents apply for approval individually.

 For more information regarding Riverview at SUNY Delhi, please consult the Riverview Housing Policy Guide, send an email to email@example.com, or stop by the Office of Residence Life located in 111 Catskill Hall.